How to Get Havasupai Reservations (Havasu Falls Permits)

 Havasupai Lodge Reservations

 Havasu Falls Lodge reservations for the entire year typically opens June 1st of the prior year.
-Therefore, if you plan on visiting Havasu Falls in 2020, reservations for the lodge will likely begin June 1st, 2019.
+Therefore, if you plan on visiting Havasu Falls in 2020, reservations for the lodge began June 1st, 2019.
 Spring and Fall dates usually go quickly since it will be warm enough to enjoy the area but not yet excruciatingly hot.
 Summer dates may be available longer due to people wanting to avoid the extreme temperatures.
 Similarly, winter dates may also be available since the water at the waterfalls will likely be too cold to swim in.

 When planning my trip to the Grand Canyon for 2019, I didn’t realize that reservations for the lodge opened so early in advance.
 I didn’t try getting reservations for the lodge until the beginning of December 2018 (six months after reservations first opened).
 By that time, there were only openings for two days at the end of November, and a few dates in December.
 All other months were completely booked.